robertcdawson/tip-calculator/README.md

-# Tip Calculator
+# TipKarma

+**Give the tip they earned.**

-A premium, scientifically-backed tip calculator designed to optimize your dining experience.
+TipKarma is a premium, scientifically-backed tip calculator designed to optimize your dining experience.
+It not only calculates the math but weighs the *Karma* of the service, food, and ambiance to suggest the perfect reward.

 ## Screenshots